rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-i.md

 (struct test (op e1 e2))
 ```

-While the assignments did not require the use of an AST, it will help make life much easier.
+While the assignments did not require the use of an AST, it makes life much easier.

 July 6th-July 11th